rajatgirotra/study/blockchain/0_README.txt

 What is a transaction
 ---------------------
 When you initiate a transaction, you are really not sending anything to the other party.
-Instead all that is happening, is that the wallet re-assigns those bitcoins, from one owner to another, by adding a transaction to the public ledger.
+Instead all that is happening, is that the wallet re-assigns those bitcoins (called UTXO i.e. Unspent transaction outputs), from one owner to another, by adding a transaction to the public ledger.
 See the image public-ledge.png. it shows you three transactions.
 Every transaction has a set of Inputs and Outputs.
-Input identies which Bitcoin is being spent. and the Output identifies the new owners of the bitcoin.
+Input identies which Bitcoin(i.e. the transaction from which you received the bitcoin) is being spent. and the Output identifies the new owners of the bitcoin.

 "Each Input is just a digitally signed reference to some output from a previous transaction."
 This is the most important statement.
 We will come back to it again later after reading and understanding a few more things.
 Once an output is spent by a subsequent input, no other transaction can spend that output again.
 That's what makes bitcoins impossible to copy.

 Each unspent output represents some amount of bitcoin that is currently in someone’s possession.
 If you add up all unspent outputs on the public ledger, you’ll get the same total amount as there are bitcoins in existence.
 You could even go so far as to say that the unspent outputs are the bitcoins.